Welcome to the three Bs of the postpartum period: blood, boobs, and babies.

 - Periods that include blood clots

-If you’re worried about anything at all, from incredibly heavy flow to large clots, chat to your healthcare provider to rule out any issues such as fibroids or infection.
+If you’re worried about anything at all, from incredibly heavy flow to large clots (especially passing lots for more than a few days), chat to your healthcare provider to rule out any issues such as fibroids or infection.

 And then there’s postpartum everything else.